Noach Dear: Career

 His public service career began as a district leader and as district manager of Brooklyn's Community Board 12.

 Dear served as a member of the New York City Council from 1983 to 2001.
 He headed the Transportation Committee and opposed commuter vans, otherwise known as "dollar vans," as a transportation alternative while in office.
 Council member Dear also served on "the Finance and Land Use Committees as well."

 He advocated support for the State of Israel and concern for the issues impacting the primarily Jewish-and heavily Orthodox Jewish-residents in his community, which included Midwood, as well as large swaths of Borough Park and Bensonhurst, all in Brooklyn.
 In 1986, Dear voted against a civil rights bill prohibiting discrimination on the basis of sexual orientation in employment, housing, and public accommodation.
 In 1987 he introduced a bill, supported by "about 30 members of the City Council," to push permission for "more Jews .. to leave the Soviet Union."

 Dear was appointed Commissioner of the New York City Taxi and Limousine Commission in 2002 for a seven-year term.

 Dear was widely seen as a political rival of Assemblyman Dov Hikind, who represented many of the same constituents that Dear once represented while in office, and comes from an Orthodox Jewish background.

 Term-limited out of office, Dear launched an uphill campaign for the New York State Senate seat now held by Kevin Parker in 2002.
 In a five-candidate field, Dear narrowly lost to Parker by a margin of 909 votes.
 Dear also ran in a Democratic congressional primary that chose the successor to Charles Schumer in 1998, which saw him face three other candidates, including the eventual winner, Anthony Weiner.

 Dear was a New York Supreme Court judge, elected in 2008 as a civil court judge, in 2010 as an Acting Supreme Court Justice, and in 2015 for a 15-year term as a Permanent Justice on the Supreme Court.

 Death

-Dear contracted COVID-19 during the COVID-19 pandemic in New York (state), was sick for weeks, and was placed on a ventilator.
+Dear contracted COVID-19 during the COVID-19 pandemic in New York, was sick for weeks, and was placed on a ventilator.
 He died on April 19, 2020, aged 66.
 Dear was the second Brooklyn judge to die as a result of COVID-19.